ENABLE MULTICULTURAL CONNECTION

 THE REAL YOUTH SURVIVAL REPORT 2019 and 2020

 TRANSITION TO WORK

-A group of young people have been working on this Backswing project at Colony 47's Transition to Work program as part of the Anti-Poverty Week 2019.
+Two groups of young people worked on these Backswing projects at Colony 47's Transition to Work program as part of the Anti-Poverty Week in 2019 and 2020.

-They have been looking to get a better idea of how young people manage their Youth or Newstart payments.
-They gathered once a week for a few hours over a period of 8 weeks and developed a survey.
-Within four weeks they received 66 responses from young people across Tasmania between 15-24 years of age.
+In 2019, the group wanted to get a better idea of how young people manage their Youth Allowance or Newstart (now ‘JobSeeker’) payments.
+Over a period of 8 weeks, the participants developed a survey and received 66 responses from young people across Tasmania between 15-24 years of age.
 The confronting insights were presented by the young people to politicians at Parliament House in Hobart.

 EMPOWERING YOUTH INITIATIVES